shinobiwanshin/TaskFlow/README.md

 # TaskFlow - Employee Task Tracker

 TaskFlow is a full-stack application designed to manage employees and track their tasks efficiently.
-It features a modern React frontend and a robust Node.js/Express backend with a persistent SQLite database.
+It features a modern React frontend and a robust Node.js/Express backend with a PostgreSQL database.

 ## 🚀 Features

 - **Dashboard**: Visual statistics using charts (Recharts) and summary cards.
 - **Employee Management**: View, search, and filter employees by department.
 - **Task Management**: Create, update, delete, and filter tasks by status or priority.
-- **Persistent Database**: Uses SQLite to store data (no more data loss on refresh).
+- **PostgreSQL Database**: Uses PostgreSQL for robust and scalable data storage.
 - **Auto-Seeding**: Automatically populates the database with sample data on the first run.
 - **Responsive Design**: Fully responsive UI built with CSS and Material UI icons.